Note: these are troubleshooting guidelines for EurekaLog 7 only. If you install other version of EurekaLog - use corresponding help resources.

 Please, use our installation troubleshooter first.
 If it did not help or you can't use it:

 You should do the following to make a clean reinstall in case of any problems:

 Q: I do not see my IDE version in the installer

 A: First, make sure that you have EurekaLog for Delphi/C++ Builder (because we also have EurekaLog for .NET, which is a different thing).
-If you do not see all installed Delphi versions in EurekaLog's installer - then probably your Delphi installation was somehow corrupted and EurekaLog installer doesn't see your installations.
-Try to reinstall or repair your Delphi installation.
+If you do not see all installed Delphi versions in EurekaLog's installer - then probably your Delphi installation was somehow corrupted and EurekaLog installer doesn't see your IDE installations.
+You can fix your IDE or install EurekaLog manually.

 Q: I do not see EurekaLog menu items in IDE after installation

 A: If you do not see EurekaLog in Delphi's IDE after installation (and you DID check appropriate switch during installation) - check your package settings: